 Sometimes this pain is odd as if there is something stuck inside the tissues or muscles, or may simply feel full and distended.
 The lump in the throat feeling is an example.
 This is also a type of qi stagnation.

-One 17th century physician, Ye Tianshi, elucidated on this phenomenon quite well and was recorded as saying that “stagnation, whether present in the body or the organ systems must have visible manifestations of tension.
+One 17th century physician, Ye Tianshi, elucidated on this phenomenon of feeling a type of discomfort but no palpable change in tissues, by saying “stagnation, whether present in the body or the organ systems must have visible manifestations of tension.
 Qi by its nature has no form but in the course of constraint the qi gathers together.
 This gathering together makes it appear to possess a form even if in reality it has no material substance” (Ye Tianshi, 1999, 1776, p.173).

 When qi stagnation goes unresolved, it often transforms into blood stagnation, a worser condition.
 Blood stagnation is marked by pain that is more severe and takes on the characteristics of stabbing, cramping, and deep tension.
 Migraine is an example of blood stagnation, where as a tension headache is akin to qi stagnation.

 In the case of blood stagnation, there may be a palpable mass or constriction of the tissues, since blood is a substance and when qi stagnation transforms into blood stagnation, the tissues can become congested, tight, and even inflamed.

 Herbs and acupuncture are prescribed according to channels and organs, and a treatment plan is then formulated that will help to resolve and move the qi and/or blood.
 These issues are often not that easy to diagnose, yet when successful the outcomes can be very successful.